 Sarah Sparkles founder of Sparkledome Studio, is a Brooklyn based designer and production artist of crystal props, costumes, accessories, and fine art.
 Custom event décor, set dressing and installation art for immersive venues and store windows is also available.
 Clients include Bergdorf Goodman, Swarovski, and Pat McGrath Labs.

-Specialties include highly detailed custom embellishment and the transformation of an environment from the ordinary to the extraordinary.
+Specialties include highly detailed, custom crystal rhinestone embellishment and the ability to transform an environment from the ordinary into the extraordinary.
 The Sparkledome studio will turn your imagination into reality!

 For crystal commissions and set dressing inquiries, please drop a line on the contact page or via email to firstname.lastname@example.org.

 'Sarah Sparkles is the Queen of High-End Bedazzling'